Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Experiments

 To intuitively demonstrate the superiority of our method over other methods, Fig. \ref{fig:visual} presents a visual comparison of the inflow and outflow density maps predicted by our method and other density map-based VIC methods on two adjacent frames.
 For each frame pair, the first row shows the outflow density maps, while the second row presents the inflow density maps.
 The ground-truth or predicted inflow/outflow counts are presented in the top-left corner of each density map.
 Red dashed boxes indicate representative regions, while the red solid boxes show enlarged views of the corresponding regions.
 As can be observed, compared with other methods, our approach achieves superior performance in terms of both the interpretability of the predicted inflow and outflow density maps and the accuracy of the corresponding inflow and outflow counts.
 This advantage stems from the fact that our method can more effectively distinguish between inflow and outflow pedestrians, whereas other methods struggle to do so, resulting in noisier predicted inflow and outflow density maps.

-Fig. \ref{fig:track_visual} presents qualitative comparisons between our method DVTrack and other state-of-the-art multi-object tracking methods.
-As shown in the highlighted regions within the enlarged white dashed boxes, tracking-by-detection methods can detect more pedestrians but suffer from severe identity switches across frames.
+Fig. \ref{fig:track_visual} presents qualitative comparisons between DVTrack and other SOTA multi-object tracking methods.
+As shown in the highlighted regions within the enlarged white dashed boxes, tracking-by-detection methods can detect more pedestrians but suffer from severe identity switches across frames due to the rapid motion of the drone.
 In contrast, transformer-based methods exhibit fewer identity switches but miss a large number of pedestrians.
 Our method detects most pedestrians while maintaining high identity consistency across frames.
 These results indicate that existing MOT methods degrade significantly under complex motion and dense crowd conditions, whereas our approach handles such scenarios more effectively.

-\section{conclusion}
+\section{Conclusion}